simonambridge/RTFAP2/README.md

 1. Stop the service.
 <pre>
-#  service dse stop
+$ sudo service dse stop
 Stopping DSE daemon : dse                                  [  OK  ]
 </pre>

 2. Enable Solr and Spark by changing the flag from "0" to "1" in:
 <pre>
-# vi /etc/default/dse
+$ sudo vi /etc/default/dse
 </pre>
 e.g.:
 <pre>